VulpesSoftware/com.vulpes.objectpool/README.md

 What's this?
 - It's a lightweight Object Pooling solution for games and apps being developed using Unity.

+What can I do with the code?
+- You can pretty much do whatever you want with the code provided here, just don't go trying to sell it, that's kind of a shitty thing to do given that I've released it here for free.
+- You're welcome to integrate it into larger projects and/or frameworks if you want, you're not expected to release your entire code base as a result of integrating this into a larger project or collection of code, that would be a bit silly.

 How do I use it?
 - This Pooling solution is designed to operate in a fire and forget fashion, to add it to your Unity Project simply clone or copy the 'VulpesPool' folder and its contents into your Project's 'Assets' folder.
 - To create a pool of objects simply call 'Pool.Add(GameObject, int*)' with the desired Prefab as the main arg and optionally the number of instances to generate in the pool (for example you may want to add projectiles to the pool based on a weapon's fire rate for optimal results).